Connect & Serve

 In and Around Worship

-Altar Flowers: The 2022 Altar Flower Chart is now posted near the office with open dates.
+Altar Flowers: The 2024 Altar Flower Chart is now posted near the Sanctuary entrance with open dates.
 If you would like to provide the Altar Flowers as a memorial to a loved one, to celebrate a birthday or anniversary, just fill in your name and phone number for the Sunday that you desire.
 The cost will be $40 and may be taken home to be enjoyed following the service.

 Altar Guild: Members meet monthly to maintain, clean, and prepare our worship space, including communion supplies, banners, and paraments.
 Members volunteer at one or more services each month to set out or clean up the communion elements and vessels.
 No experience necessary and training is provided.